TheOnodrim/Shield/README.md

 Shield is a single file bash script, made to be harden and secure your Debian or Debian based OS.
 This project has been thoroughly tested and checked for errors.

-# If you enjoyed it:
+# If you liked it:
 Feel free to star my project, I have worked very hard on this repository.

 ## Usage: